 He closed down The Tribune and its sister newspaper The Weekend Tribune, on the ground that they did not inform him of a change of ownership.

 He fought to deny a license to ANZ, publishers of the Daily News.
 He was dragged to court where he defended provisions of AIPPA that gave the power to shut down newspapers.

 Mahoso wrote a weekly column in the Sunday Mail, which he regularly used to support government policies on one hand and to attack perceived enemies of the state on the other.
-He has attacked Gideon Gono on the cash shortages in Zimbabwe in the same column.
+At one time he attacked Gideon Gono on the cash shortages in Zimbabwe.